 Furthermore, a solid financial position also enables KDCR to position itself nicely for future acquisitions.
 Whether such acquisitions would be DPU and NAV accreditive remains to be seen.
 However, I do have high hopes with how KDCR’s DPU and NAV have been over the past years.

 Do you agree with my assessment of Keppel DC REIT?
-Let me know in the comments I would love to get some feedback!:)
+Let me know in the comments I would love to see some of your thoughts!